thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Dikler from Condicote to Little Rissington
 - High river levels may lead to flooding.

 Flooding of low lying land and roads remains possible today, 18 December 2025, especially in the Bourton on the Water area.
-Heavy rain is forecast today, 18 December 2025, with a chance of further heavy showers tomorrow and through the weekend.
+Further light rainfall is forecast overnight.
+We expect river levels to remain high over the coming days.

 We are monitoring rainfall and river levels.
 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 07:00PM on 18 December 2025 or as the situation changes.
+This message will be updated by 10:00 on 19 December 2025 or as the situation changes.

 - Flood alert: River Leach from Northleach to Mill Lane near Lechlade
 - High river levels this evening may lead to flooding.